-The Indian Pharmaceutical industry is highly fragmented with about 24,000 players (around 330 in the organised sector).
+The Indian Pharmaceutical industry is highly fragmented with about 24,000 players (330 in the organised sector).
 The top ten companies make up for more than a third of the market.
-The Indian pharma industry (IPM) grew by 16% YoY in 2012 to ` 629 bn.
-It accounts for about 1.4% of the world's pharma industry in value terms and 10% in volume terms.
+Globally, the Indian pharma market (IPM) is ranked 3rd largest in volume terms and 10th largest in value terms.

 Besides the domestic market, Indian pharma companies also have a large chunk of their revenues coming from exports.
 While some are focusing on the generics market in the US, Europe and semi-regulated markets, others are focusing on custom manufacturing for innovator companies.
 Biopharmaceuticals is also increasingly becoming an area of interest given the complexity in manufacture and limited competition.

 The drug price control order (DPCO) continues to be a menace for the industry.
-There are three tiers of regulations – on bulk drugs, on formulations and on overall profitability.
+There are three tiers of regulations - on bulk drugs, on formulations and on overall profitability.
 This has made the profitability of the sector susceptible to the whims and fancies of the pricing authority.
-In connotation, with pricing policy of 354 drugs, NLEM (National list of essential medicines) was released, which covered the list of the drugs which the authority intends to put under price control.
-The policy has been stiffly opposed by the pharmaceutical industry.
+The recently announced pricing policy by the DPCO on 348 drugs has already impacted various pharma companies.

-Introduction of GDUFA (Generic drug user fee Act) in US.
-As per this act, the generic companies are required to pay user fees to USFDA, for application of drugs and manufacturing facilities.
-This fee will be utilized by USFDA to engage additional resources in order to reduce current and pending applications and speed up the approval process.
-(Note: This act was passed in 2011, which was signed into Law in July 2012)
+Introduction of GDUFA (Generic drug User Fee Act) in the US during July 2012 too had a negative impact on pharma companies.
+As per this Act, the generic companies are required to pay user fees to USFDA, for application of drugs and manufacturing facilities.
+This fee will be utilized by USFDA to engage additional resources in order to speed up the approval process.
+On back of this, various companies had withdrawn pending applications which they believed to be less accretive.
+Though the approval procedure is expected to escalate, this will happen only over a period of time.

-Higher for traditional therapeutic segments, which is typical of a developing market.
+Higher for traditional therapeutic segments, this is typical of a developing market.
 Relatively lower for lifestyle segment.

 Very high for certain therapeutic segments.
 Will change as life expectancy, literacy increases.